 The audio it produces is so crystal clear and transparent that you can immediately jump into adding color and saturation.
 You really won’t have any issues setting the unit up and running it, plus it has almost zero latency.
 We have even noticed some improvements with basses and DI guitars, which is quite rare and remarkable!

 The Babyface Pro FS sounds incredibly full-bodied and rich.
 Plus, it retains a lot of low frequencies.
-So, you won’t really have to make a lot of decisions while you’re mixing.
+So, you won’t really have to make a lot of decisions while you’re mixing or mastering.

 RME’s DACs, ADCs and USB 2.0 drivers are so incredibly fast that other products seem really slow.
 You won’t find any interface that comes any close to the speed of this Baby even if they’re equipped with Thunderbolt 3.
 This really shows that there’s no basis for the assumption that port determines speed.
 Plus, if you exceed like 3 plugins on other interfaces, you’ll start getting weird pops and cracks.
 You can have way more plugins on the BabyFace and not run into issues.
 Even if you crank up your buffer settings to 512 (which you’ll probably never have to), you’ll still be able to add FX to Mics and play a live VST without any noticeable delay.